|

 sac is made in the funnel and the male often stays with the female.
 They produce

-cribellate silk (not sticky, but zigzag and elastic).
+cribellate silks (not sticky, but zigzag and elastic).

 - Black House Spider

-- Badumna insignis (former Ixeuticus robustus), leg to leg 15mm
+- Badumna insignis (former Ixeuticus robustus), body length

-- Black House Spiders making its web outside its retreat.
+- Black House Spiders build tangled web outside theirs retreat.
 Every evening the

 spider either repairs the web or extends it.
 The prey, usually small